In this article, we introduce the town of Grasse which is also known by many as the capital of perfume.

-Catherine de Medici and her role in the perfume industry
+Role of Catherine de Medici in the perfume industry

 Catherine de Medici was born in Florence in 1519 to the family of Duke Urbino Lorenzo de Medici, the nephew of Pope Leo X. At just a few days old, she lost both her parents.
 In 1523, Giulio de Medici became the Pope under the name of Clement VII.
 Ten years later he offered his great-niece Catherine as a bride to the son of the French King, Henry of Orleans.

 The young lady thus left her native Italy and was brought to the French Riviera on the Papal galley.
 Her wedding was celebrated on 28 October, 1533, attended by the Pope himself and the King of France, Francis I.